jaybeeuu/react-suspense/post.md

 Having to cache those promises outside of the component that uses them raises all sorts of issues.
 How long do you cache them for?
 How do you key that cache?
 How do you know when to clean it up and how do you trigger that?
-You can't use `useEffect` teardown for example - I tried it out and if the component suspends then it happens before `useEffects` are triggered, so they are never called.
+You can't use `useEffect` tear down for example - I tried it out and if the component suspends then it happens before `useEffects` are triggered, so they are never called.
 If you navigated away before the promise resolved then you would never clean up that promise.
 Memory leak.

-It means you can't just manage the promises directly in the components that consume them, you have to pass the promises around or they have to be persistent somehow outside of React, with lifecycles of their own and keys that let you access them.
+It means you can't just manage the promises directly in the components that consume them, you have to pass the promises around or they have to be persistent somehow outside of React, with life cycles of their own and keys that let you access them.
 That's a hard problem to solve in a roll-your-own solution, which might be why the React team have recommended that we use `Suspense` for libraries and haven't publicised the "suspend" end of the API yet.

 You can (although it's not quite what I settled on) manage the promise in any component between `Suspense` and the component that suspends; that works fine.